Cray-HPE/docs-csm/install/create_application_node_config_yaml.md

     aliases: {}
     ```

 2. Identify application nodes present in `hmn_connections.json` or the HMN tab of the system's SHCD.
+In general, everything in the HMN tab of the SHCD or `hmn_connections.json` file that does not follow the [SHCD/HMN Connections Rules](shcd_hmn_connections_rules.md) should be considered an [application node](../glossary.md#application-node), unless it is a `KVM`.

-    If the `hmn_connections.json` is available, then execute the following in the same directory as it.
-This will print out the HMN rows that are application nodes.
+    If the `hmn_connections.json` file is available, then the following command can be used to show the HMN rows that are application nodes.
     ```bash
     linux# cat hmn_connections.json | jq -rc '.[] | select(.Source |
       test("^((mn|wn|sn|nid|cn|cn\\-|pdu)\\d+|.*(cmc|rcm|kvm|door).*|x\\d+p\\d*|sw-.+|columbia$)"; "i") | not)'